Barak adé Soleil

 In 2015, Barak was invited to present the ‘good’ body as the keynote speaker and performer for Middlebury College’s noted Clifford Symposium.
 Since then, he has presented this performative lecture at Gallery 400 in Chicago and Antioch College in Yellow Springs, Ohio.
 Chicago’s NewCity named him one of the “Top 50 Players” of the year.
 He is presently developing what the body knows, a provocative dance project focused on the complex intersection and legacy of disability and race that will receive its world premiere in Chicago at Stony Island Arts Bank in October 2016.
 For the Hemispheric Institute’s 2016 Encuentro, he traveled to Santiago, Chile to present a solo diptych turttle // ele’fant.
 In Pittsburgh at the August Wilson Center for African American Culture, Barak presented a diptych that included the experimental new dance tablewerk, as part of the 2016 Kennedy Center LEAD Conference on disability.
 Other recent projects include lower(the)depths, a galvanizing theatre project developed within Montreal’s diverse community, and the black | body, an independently curated series of transgressive art by black artists from across the diaspora.

-Barak is a 2015 Chicago Dancemakers Forum Lab Artist, 2015-16 recipient of a 3Arts/University of Illinois at Chicago Residency Fellowship, 2016 Choreographer-in- Residence at Rebuild Foundation, and newly awarded 2017 recipient of a 3Arts Residency Fellowship at the Robert Rauschenberg Foundation.
-2016 marks Barak’s 25th anniversary of being involved in live arts.
+Barak is a 2015 Chicago Dancemakers Forum Lab Artist, 2015-16 recipient of a 3Arts/University of Illinois at Chicago Residency Fellowship, 2016 Choreographer-in- Residence at Rebuild Foundation, and 2017 recipient of a 3Arts Residency Fellowship at the Robert Rauschenberg Foundation.
+2016 marked Barak’s 25th anniversary of being involved in live arts.